Introduction

 Taking Notes

-The last thing you need is a decent note-taking system.
+The last thing you need to get started is a decent note-taking system.
 You don’t need to go crazy on your notes.
-It might slow you down too much.
+Don't let them paralyse you.
 I recommend you use it to optimise your time.
 Write lists of steps of the things you do repeatedly.
 Create notes with commands you keep forgetting.
 Create checklists for tasks that demand them.

 There’s an infinite amount of note taking tools out there.
 You could use a physical notebook.
 If you’re an Apple user, “Notes” app is running on ICloud, which means your computer’s notes are integrated with your phone and Ipad.
 The system I recommend is Google Docs.
 It’s free, it has plenty of space for thousands of notes, the interface is very friendly and easy to organise/visualise and you can easily share your documents or work with someone else in the same document.

-If you want to go fancy, try Evernote or the one I use on a daily basis: Roamresearch.com.
+If you want to go fancy, try Evernote, Notion, Obsidian, or the one I use on a daily basis: Roamresearch.com.
 It’s paid but it’s the best I’ve seen so far.
 Whatever you do, keep your notes simple and organised.
 Back them up and protect them with your life.